COVID-19 Prevention Protocols

 - Each Household or Pod will have the option of dining in the dining hall or packing their food to eat in the outdoor tents or in their room.

 - The dining hall will be closed to guests between meals.

 - Upon entry to the dining hall, all guests must wash their hands with soap and water for 20 seconds before entering the buffet line or going to their tables.

 - Seders will be served family-style.

 - For every other meal, guests will go through a served buffet line to select their food.
 Our food and beverage staff will create a plate for you based on your choices.
 There is a full partition between you and the staff.
-Markings on the floor will identify proper distancing between Households in the service line.
+Markings on the floor will identify proper distancing between Households or Pods in the service line.

 - Front of House staff will be stationed near the handwashing area and bathroom area to address sanitizing needs and will generally not be interacting with guest tables during meals.

 - All food and disposables remaining on tables will be thrown away by staff, who will also be responsible for scraping food from reusable plates before placing in dish pits.

 - All reusable tableware will be collected in dish pits by staff and brought immediately to the dishwashing station.

 - All linens will be bagged for laundering between meals.

 - All tables and chairs will be sanitized with CDC-approved cleaning supplies.